owanturist/react-hook-window/README.md

 }
 ```

-Let's convert it to a windowed friends list component via four steps:
+Let’s convert it to a windowed friends list component via four steps:

 ```tsx
 import { useWindowedList } from 'react-hook-window'